amospalla/ansible-update-alternatives/README.md

 ## Description

-Sets update-alternatives.
+Sets update-alternatives based on a list of items.
+The first path found amongst the specified is the used.
+If no path is found no change is done.

 Works with ansible_os_family in ['Debian', 'RedHat'].

 On Debian family OS it uses update-alternatives.
-On RedHat family OS it exports the environment variable on file /etc/profile.d/{{ name }}.sh

-If no file is found amongst the specifid for an item it is ignored and nothing is changed.
+On RedHat family OS it exports the environment variable {{ item.name|upper() }} on file /etc/profile.d/{{ name }}.sh.
+On the example below it would create the file /etc/profile.d/editor.sh with the contents "export EDITOR=/bin/vi"

 ## Variables